 With tension off, to turn tension on and enable output, press the tension On / Off button.
 If the controller is in Auto mode, the output will ramp up or down to tension the web to the Auto Tension Setpoint.
 If the controller is in Manual mode, the output will change to the manual output setting.
-Either the auto or manual mode will be indicated as active by the Auto / Man status indicator in the upper right hand corner of the display.
+Either the auto or manual mode will be indicated as active by the Auto / Man status indicator in the upper right-hand corner of the display.
 The Auto and Manual modes can be toggled back and forth by pressing the Auto / Man button.

-While in either auto or manual mode, the "+" & "-" buttons for adjusting the auto tension setpoint or the manual output setting can be brought up by touching the tension display screen..
+While in either auto or manual mode, the "+" & "-" buttons for adjusting the auto tension setpoint or the manual output setting can be brought up by touching the tension display screen.

-7.2 DISPLAY ADJUSTMENTS
+9.2 DISPLAY ADJUSTMENTS

-Display Adjustments serve visual purposes only, do not affect the control loop, and are operator-adjustable.
-Refer to Section 2.2 of the Operating Instructions (DOC 801-2539) for a detailed description.
+Display Adjustments serve visual purposes only, do not affect the control loop, and are operator adjustable.
+Refer to Section 2.2, Display Adjustments, for a detailed description.

-7.3 SAVING, RECALLING AND DELETING SETUPS
+9.3 SAVING, RECALLING AND DELETING SETUPS

 As many as 30 setups, each composed of different combinations of selections and settings under the Operator Menu, may be named, saved, recalled and deleted from the SW6 by the operator.
+See Section 2.3, Saving, Recalling and Deleting Setups, for additional information.